PyO3/pyo3/guide/src/building_and_distribution/multiple_python_versions.md

 #[cfg(not(Py_LIMITED_API))]
 ```

 This `#[cfg]` marks code that is only available when building for the unlimited Python API (i.e. PyO3's `abi3` feature is not enabled).
-This might be useful if you want to ship your extension module as an `abi3` wheel and also allow users to compile it from source to make use of optimizations only possible with the unlimited API.
+This might be useful if you want to ship your native module as an `abi3` wheel and also allow users to compile it from source to make use of optimizations only possible with the unlimited API.

 ```text
 #[cfg(any(Py_3_9, not(Py_LIMITED_API)))]